llooker/google_ga360/README.md

 * There are two types of nested fields: repeated fields and non-repeated fields.
 In Standard SQL, both are stored as ``ARRAY``'s, which can contain both [simple and complex data types](https://cloud.google.com/bigquery/docs/reference/standard-sql/arrays).
 Non-repeated fields can be unnested, and joined using a ``one_to_one`` relationship.
 Repeated fields are unnested, and joined on through a ``one_to_many`` join (see lines 30-34 of the ``ga_block`` view for an example).
 Please take note that brackets are used for non-repeated fields, and not used for repeated fields, in the join syntax.
 This is a critical element to working with nested fields in BigQuery.

 * Google's documentation on the data included in the export can be [found here](https://support.google.com/analytics/answer/3437719?hl=en).

+* You can also find a cookbook of SQL queries for common questions in [Google's documentation](https://support.google.com/analytics/answer/4419694?hl=en&ref_topic=3416089#query6_SequenceOfHits)

 ### Block Structure